 Are you checking out career options, looking for a new career, or thinking about changing jobs?
 The more you learn about possible options, the easier it will be to decide whether you're interested in a particular job or industry.

 You might discover that you love a job, or you might find that it's something you'd never want to do.
 It's always a good idea to take time to explore career opportunities, regardless of whether you're just starting out or at mid-career looking for something different the next time around.

-Here's information on a variety of different careers, organized by industry.
-You can also check out lists of careers organized by other categories such as type of position (seasonal, part-time, etc.), and explore jobs that pay particularly well.
+Here's some information on a variety of different careers, organized by industry.
+You can also check out lists of careers organized by other categories, such as type of position (seasonal, part-time, etc.), and explore jobs that pay particularly well.

 Careers Listed by Industry and Title

-Below is a list of job titles, organized by industry.
-If you are not sure what kind of job you are looking for, click on some of the job titles you are interested in.
-Read the articles to get an idea of what each job entails, and the qualifications you would need to apply.
+Below is a list of job titles organized by industry.
+If you're not sure what kind of job you're looking for, click on some of the job titles that interest you.
+Read the articles to get an idea of what each job entails and the qualifications you would need to apply.